ScottDikowitz/Instashare/README.md

 ## Phase 3: tagging and location (2 days)
 When users make a new post, they should have the ability to add a tag, and a location for where the photo was taken.
-When a user types in some location, it should have autocomplete suggestions for locations already in the system.
 Afterwards, the location show page should populate with posts that have been tagged at that location, and the post show page should have a link to the location index page.